Joachim-Leptuch/MyQuantitative/README.md

 A python library written by a finance student for derivative asset valuation and quantitative trading strategies.

-This librarie is designed to meet the needs of quantitative trading strategies.
+This library is designed to meet the needs of quantitative trading strategies.
 It includes classes and functions that make it easy to value derivatives.